chasemp/timeline/README.md

 # Readwise Reader API token (optional)
 export READWISE_TOKEN="your_token_here"

-# Filter Readwise by tag (optional, defaults to "classic")
+# Filter Readwise by tag (optional, overrides default tags: 'classic' OR 'pub')
+# If not set, only articles tagged with 'classic' OR 'pub' will appear on timeline
 export READWISE_TAG_FILTER="classic"

 # GitHub API token (optional, increases rate limits)